-It is no secret that social media has had a large impact on many aspects of our society.
+It is no secret that social media has greatly impacted many aspects of our society.
 It is now a large part of people’s everyday lives, with many using social media to keep up with their friends and family, while others use it for business purposes.
-As more people have begun relying on social media networks, these have also become an important factor in the stock market.
+As more people have begun relying on social media networks, these have become an important factor in the stock market.

 The relationship between social media and stock prices is a complicated one.

 You may have seen headlines claiming that Twitter has caused stocks to crash or rise.

 But are these connections real?
 And if so, what’s going on?